Mull-Tokens: Modality-Agnostic Latent Thinking: Experiments

 \section{Experiments}

-We evaluate and ablate \name{} on four recent challenging visual reasoning benchmarks to assess: i) improvements compared to existing visual reasoning paradigms of reasoning in text or interleaving visual thoughts, ii) how important multimodal information in \name{} is for performance gains - showing \emph{multimodal} thinking compute is crucial for performance compared to text-only or extra compute without such anchoring, and iii) scaling behavior with latent tokens and recurrence design choices when using \name{} - showing discrete tokens~\cite{pausing_ICLR24} deliver better performance and speed continuous embeddings used in recent work~\cite{yang2025mirage,hao2024training}.
+We evaluate and ablate \name{} on four recent challenging visual reasoning benchmarks to assess: i) improvements compared to existing visual reasoning paradigms of reasoning in text or interleaving visual thoughts, ii) the role of \name{}'s multi-modality in those improvements - showing \emph{multimodal} thinking compute is crucial for performance compared to text-only or extra compute without such anchoring, and iii) scaling behavior with latent tokens and recurrence design choices when using \name{} - showing discrete tokens~\cite{pausing_ICLR24} deliver better performance and speed compared to continuous embeddings used in recent work~\cite{yang2025mirage,hao2024training}.